DevExpress-Examples/how-to-create-a-slide-view-and-populate-it-with-data-e4648/Readme.md

 Use the [`SlideView`](https://docs.devexpress.com/WPF/DevExpress.Xpf.WindowsUI.SlideView) control when you need to:

-- Present detailed information for each data item in a focused, one-at-a-time format.
+- Display detailed information for data items in a focused, single-item view.
-- Create a modern, user friendly interface with swipe-style navigation.
+- Create a modern, user-friendly interface with swipe-style navigation.

 ## Implementation Details